devbird007/Vprofile-3-tier-architecture/journal/Flow of Execution for AWS Refactor.md

 Click **Create**

->Note: You only need this suceeding subsection if you have never created a role for your ElasticBeanstalk instances
+>Note: You only need this suceeding subsection if you have never created a role for your ElasticBeanstalk instances on this account
 ### Create the Role for Elastic Beanstalk
 Navigate to **IAM>Roles>Create role**